focuslight/focuslight/README.md

 * Daemonize support
 * Add tests, and tests, and more tests

-## Imcompatible Features
+## Incompatible Features

-Focuslight has following incompatibilitie with GrowthForecast as specifications.
+Focuslight has following incompatibilities with GrowthForecast as specifications.

 ### Subtract